jack-givens/portfolio-website/README.md

 ## Todos/Roadmap

-- Add CI/CD
+- [x] Add CI/CD
+- [ ] Update skills section (searchbar, icons for frameworks, better styling)
-- Switch from custom color implementation based off of material you to Colors.JS.
+- [ ] Switch from custom color implementation based off of material you to Colors.JS.
-  - implement background colors for various surfaces
+  - [ ] implement background colors for various surfaces
-- Add a backend that supports updating the site, and tracking site visits
+- [ ] Add a backend that supports updating the site, and tracking site visits
-- Add a basic administration site that allows viewing site analytics and updating site content
+- [ ] Add a basic administration site that allows viewing site analytics and updating site content
-- Add automatic resume generation based off of content
+- [ ] Add automatic resume generation based off of content
-- Add some live demos on portfolio page
+- [ ] Add some live demos on portfolio page